What is a cystectomy?

-What are the benefits of cystectomy?
+What are the advantages of a cystectomy?

-What are the risks of cystectomy?
+What are the risks or complications of a cystectomy?

-- Blood clots
+- Blood clots.

-- Organ damage
+- Organ damage.

 Recovery and Outlook

 Your recovery depends on the type of bladder removal surgery you have.
-Typically, patients who undergo a partial cystectomy will have a shorter recovery period compared with patients who undergo a radical cystectomy.
+Typically, most people who have a partial cystectomy will have a shorter recovery period than people who have a radical cystectomy.

 When to Call the Doctor

-When should I call my doctor?
+When should I see my healthcare provider?

-- Persistent nausea and vomiting
+- Long-lasting nausea and vomiting.

-- Heavy bleeding
+- Heavy bleeding at your surgical sites.